stuarthendren/jdt.spelling/README.md

         </a>
       </td>
       <td style="vertical-align: middle; text-align: left; border: none;">
-        â†� Drag it onto your Eclipse Main Toolbar to install!</td>
+        Drag it onto your Eclipse Main Toolbar to install!</td>
     </tr>
   </tbody>
 </table>

-or use `http://stuarthendren.net/update` in Help -> Install New Software ...
+or use `http://update.jtdspelling.info` in Help -> Install New Software ...
 Dialog.

-For unreleased current version use `http://stuarthendren.net/update/beta`

 ## Copyright